BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 **Monday September 9th**

 Rainy morning but spectacular mist across the highlands.
-We are sorry to leave this area.
+We are sad to say good-bye to this area.

 ![](/img/img_0622.jpg)

-Well did a first today, went on a whisky tour and tasting at Edradour Distillery, drinking at 10:00 a.m. we all enjoyed this small independent run distillery, a great tour.
-They even gave us a free whiskey glass!
+Well did a first today, went on a whisky tour and tasting at Edradour Distillery, drinking at 10:00 a.m. in the morning!
+We all enjoyed this small independent run distillery, a great tour.
+They even gave us a free whisky glass!

 ![](/img/img_0633.jpg)